JNjenga/steg/README.md

 The second image has the Kenyan national anthem in Swahili hidden inside it.

+## How Build

+`make build` - Requires GCC compiler

+or

+Compile the `steg.c` file using any C compiler that  supports C99.

 ## Usage

 `steg [mode] [type] [input_file] [out_file] [plain_text]`